Vulcaine/BLAST_public/README.md

 ## 8.4.
 Enum classes

-Enum classes only allows methods, parameter declarations and enum definitions
+Enum classes are allowing methods, parameter declarations and enum definitions only.

 ```scala
 project